Warren Buffet and Bill Gates, two of the world’s richest men, were both interviewed on separate occasions and asked the exact same question.

 Mike Matthews, one of the only podcast guests to appear on the Knowledge for Men show three times, has effectively created the Bible for men looking to build the perfect body.
 In his book Bigger Leaner Stronger, Mike reveals science backed methods for getting, well… Bigger, leaner, and stronger.

-Whether you are looking to build muscle, improve your performance, lose fat, or you simply want a challenging new training routine, this is one of the most quintessential books in any man’s library.
+Whether you are looking to build muscle, improve your performance, lose fat, or you simply want a challenging new training routine, this is one of the top books for men who are ready to take their body to the next level.

 51. The New Primal Blueprint by Mark Sisson